 Council makes a further distinction when applying general rates by applying rating differentials based on the purpose for which the property is used.
-That is, whether the property is used for residential, commercial / industrial, or farming purposes.
+That is, whether the property is used for residential, commercial / industrial, or if the land is vacant or property derelict.
 This distinction is based on the concept that different property categories should pay a fair and equitable contribution, taking into account the benefits those properties derive from the local community.